About our approach - Woldring Verhuur About our approach - Woldring Verhuur

 Viewings

-Because of the coronavirus, we try to schedule as few viewings as possible.
-If a candidate is seriously interested and we assess the application well, we will look for a time.
+If a candidate is seriously interested in the housing offered, and meets the conditions, we will schedule an appointment.
 We always do this in consultation with the current occupant.
-During this viewing the candidate can assess whether there is still serious interest.
+During this viewing, the candidate can assess whether there is still serious interest.

 Waiting list

-Because we are a commercial landlord, we do not work with registrations as with a housing association.
-We do not look at how long a candidate is looking for a place to live.
-So you do not have to be registered for a long time to have a chance.
+Because we are a commercial landlord, we do not work with registrations like a housing association.
+We do not look at how long a candidate is looking for housing.
+So you don't have to be registered for a long time to stand a chance.
 This also means that we do not keep waiting lists.
-If you are not selected, you will have to respond to an advertisement the next time.
-Just like the rest of the interested parties.
+If you don't make it, you will have to respond to another advertisement next time, or we will see if we can assign you another place to live.

 Step 4: commencement of a new rental period